 The Most Useful New Skill

 Getting touch on sailing at sea was absolutely the best during this season.
-When sailing back from Kaunissaari I experience the first time in my life a moment when I didn’t know where to steer to.
-Fortunately we had the charts with us and soon the bearing was found.
+When sailing back from Kaunissaari I experience the first time in my life a moment when I didn’t know where to head for, without consulting a nautical chart.
+Somehow that was fascinating.

-In the autumn there was an extra exam for coastal nagivation course (Saaristolaivuri) in addition to the standard exam days of April and December.
-In the course book I found answers to some open questions.
+In the autumn there was an extra exam for Coastal Nagivation Course (Saaristolaivuri) in addition to the standard exam days of April and December.
+The course book provided answers to some of my open questions.
 By the way, do you know what’s the minimum height of powerlines in summer?

 Salty or Fresh?

 This summary has certainly plenty of salt aroma but that doesn’t mean that the inland waters wouldn’t be great sailing environments.
-At Suur-Saimaa I like the warm fresh waters and many uncrowded beaches.
+On Saimaa I like the warm fresh waters (that are great for swimming) and many uncrowded sandy beaches.
 Let’s see what’s waiting for us in the sailing season 2017!